 The inimitable swagger.
 The boisterous, explosive dialogue.
-The ubiquitous cigar that became an extension of himself and his personality.
+The ubiquitous cigar became an extension of himself and his personality.
 These are the hallmark traits of Al Pacino, the legendary actor who will be forever revered for his impassioned and nuanced roles.
 Off-screen, his passion for smoking Cuban cigars is equally legendary.

 The Enduring Legacy of Scarface

 Brian De Palma’s 1983 masterpiece, “Scarface” remains relevant nearly four decades later.
 It tells of the rise of a Cuban immigrant in Miami as he works his way up in the criminal and drug underworld.
 He becomes the “kingpin”, only to succumb to his own ego and dangerous behavior.
 Scarface remains a hallmark of the “mobster” film genre, beloved by critics and film fans alike.
-College dorm rooms still feature the iconic movie posters featuring Al Pacino as Tony Montoya.
+College dorm rooms still feature the iconic movie posters featuring Al Pacino as Tony Montana.

 What Does a Kingpin Smoke?

 A Cuban refugee smoking Cuban cigars would be considered sacrilegious.
 Not for Tony Montoya.
 The real question is, what brand of Cubans did he favor?
 There are numerous scenes that feature the troubled boss smoking menacingly or contemplatively, but it’s never revealed what brand he favors.
 Cohibas would have most likely been the cigar of choice since they were only available to government employees and soldiers.
 It is stated early on that he was in the Cuban army, therefore it makes sense that Cohibas were his trophy cigars.